-Federal efficiency standards have a proven record of saving households and businesses money and reducing planet-warming emissions, but many have fallen out of date in recent years.
-The U.S. Department of Energy (DOE) is catching up by updating dozens of standards.
+Federal efficiency standards have a proven record of saving households and businesses money and reducing planet-warming emissions.
+Standards finalized by the U.S. Department of Energy (DOE) in recent years are set to save households more than \$100 annually.

-Efficiency standards for common appliances and commercial and industrial equipment ensure that new products for sale meet a minimum level of efficiency performance.
+Efficiency standards for residential, commercial, and industrial equipment ensure that new products for sale meet a minimum level of efficiency performance.